hexydec/dabby/docs/about.md

 # About Dabby.js

-Dabby.js is designed to be a simple and streamlined as possible whilst covering as much of the jQuery API as much as is feasibly possible in a small size (~5kb minified and Gzipped), it also comes with a code scanner to render custom builds.
+Dabby.js is designed to be a simple and streamlined as possible whilst covering as much of the jQuery API as much as is feasibly possible in a small size (~6kb minified and Gzipped), you can also build it as part of your project and only include the bits you are actually using.

 ## Project Aims

-- Be small (5 - 10kb minified and gzipped)
+- Be small (Less than 10kb minified and gzipped)
 - Be built in a modular was so that its components can be included as needed
 - Be fast, tries to use the browsers native functions in each method (Without duplicating more complex functionality)
 - Be easy to understand. jQuery and other clone libraries' code can be a little obfuscated to read and understand